 This is not your average sad desk salad.
 It is bursting with a rainbow of crispy, crunchy vegetables (red onion, cucumber, cherry tomatoes, red bell pepper, and arugula) which are added to the holy trifecta of quick pantry salads: tuna, chickpeas, and feta.

-Get the recipe for Chickpea Tuna Salad from Well Plated.
+Get the recipe from Well Plated.

 Tuna Green Chile Zucchini Casserole

 If you are paleo or doing Whole30, this zoodle-y, spicy take on a tuna noodle casserole may just become your go-to dinner recipe.
 The sauce is made from coconut milk, which is soaked up by the thinly cut zucchini noodles.
 Yum!

 A weeknight dream recipe, this tuna pasta uses lots of zesty, flavorful ingredients to create a quick sauce for any pasta shape you have kicking around in your pantry.
 The briny olives and capers, anchovies, and tuna, all get stirred into crushed tomatoes, then slathered over pasta.

 Ditch the takeout menu and make these "sushi" stacks of rice, avocado mash, cucumber-mango salad, and canned tuna.
 There’s even spicy mayo in there to get that sushi restaurant vibe at home.

 Mexican Chopped Tuna Salad

 All the flavors of taco night in an easy, craveable tuna salad.
 It is customizable based on what you like in your tacos.
 Combine greens, avocado, black olives, corn, red bell pepper, tomatoes, cilantro, tuna, and black beans, with a Greek yogurt-based dressing for your new favorite dinner.
 Wrap in lettuce leaves instead of tortillas to keep it low carb.

 Tuscan Tuna Sandwich